eimirae/becca_world_audio_video/README.md

 ```
 from becca_world_watch.watch import World
 ```
 and comment out all other World import lines.
+The watch world also makes use of the OpenCV libraries through their python bindings, it imports `cv2`.

 Typing `python tester.py` at the command line will run the listen world.
 It draws training data from all `.flv` and '.mp4' files that it finds in the `becca_world_watch/data` directory.